NikolayIT/SantaseGameEngine/README.md

 ### Source code requirements

-**Visual Studio 2015** is required in order for the code to be compiled correctly.
+**Visual Studio 2017** is required in order for the code to be compiled correctly.

+You will need UWP SDK installed to run or develop the UWP UI

 ### Video with creating the initial code (in Bulgarian)